octokami/darknet_forum/README.md

 Motivation: Scraping darknet forums has been the object of research in the field of intelligence and security informatics (Fu et al., 2010), (Ding et al., 2021).
 In this repository we scraped three different sources of forums, and performed the following analysis:
-- Sentiment Analysis
+- Sentiment Analysis: In combination with Named Entity Recognition (NER) could be an actionable tool for threat intelligence (Evangelatos et al. 2021), (El Barachi, 2022).
-- Topic Modelling: a good approach in understanding the content of darknet forums (Nazah et al. 2021)
+- Topic Modelling: a good approach in understanding the content of darknet forums (Nazah et al. 2021).
+Technique used: Latent Dirichlet Allocation (LDA).
-- Linguistic Analysis: Vocabulary, word count and emphasis (by the usage of uppercase) are possible extracted features that could differ between domains (Du et al., 2019)
+- Linguistic Analysis: vocabulary, word count and emphasis (by the usage of uppercase) are possible extracted features that could differ between domains (Du et al., 2019).

 # Folder structure
 - scraper